MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

 ### Use the image classifier from a client application

 1. Return to the browser tab containing the Azure portal and the cloud shell pane.
-1. In cloud shell, run the following commands to switch to the folder for you client application and view the files it contains:
+1. In cloud shell, run the following commands to switch to the folder for your client application and view the files it contains:

     ```
    cd ../test-classifier